Laravel Helper Tools MCP server

 Available Tools

-The Laravel Helpers MCP provides the following tools that can be accessed through Cursor IDE's command palette:
+The Laravel Helpers MCP provides several tools that integrate with Cursor IDE:

 tail_log_file